About Stone Tools

 This blog is free

 All blog posts are free to everyone; there is no difference in content between those who pay and those who don't.
-That said, paid subscriptions to support my research are gratefully, humbly accepted.
+That said, paid subscriptions to support my research are gratefully, humbly accepted; there are fees associated with running the blog, afer all.
+Maybe you'd like to reward someone who fights hard against the onslaught of AI-generated historical slop and lies?
+Maybe that's worth a few dollars in these frustrating times?

 I wish you'd cover...